SDA-SE/sda-dropwizard-commons/sda-commons-server-kafka-confluent-testing/README.md

 ```

 ## Example for Confluent AVRO Serializers Test

-An example for using Confluent AVRO Serializers/Deserializers within the kafka bundle, can be found within the
+An example for using Confluent AVRO Serializers/Deserializers within the Kafka bundle, can be found within the
 bundle test class  [`KafkaAvroIT`](../sda-commons-server-kafka/src/test/java/org/sdase/commons/server/kafka/KafkaAvroIT.java)

 You need to configure the serializers via the config objects since the Confluent classes are not designed using generics.